zotacy/SEI-project1-simon/README.md

 Gold:
 Add unique sound to each button, maintain button labels for screen reading.
 Improve UI to make user feel like they are clicking down on buttons.
-Track scores across games (even if the page is reloaded)

 Platinum:
 Add difficulty levels: easy-4 colors, medium-5 colors/shorter blink, hard-6 colors/shorter blink.
-Use keyboard keys
+Track scores across games (even if the page is reloaded) Use keyboard keys

+Work to be done:
+1. Store highscore, even when page is refreshed.
+2. Play with CSS styling